vishr/local-history/README.md

 {
   "file_history_retention": 30, // In days
   "file_size_limit": 262144, // 256 KiB
-  "history_on_close": false // "true" to store on closing a view }
+  "history_on_close": false // Set to "true" to save history only on close }
 ```